JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 To provide the revelation, two major problems had to be solved.
 Firstly, by what means could the revelation be placed into receptive hands on Urantia?
 Secondly, where could a group of individuals be located having the attributes necessary to receive, believe, print, and distribute this revelation?

 The first problem led the revelators to using an unusual human individual who became known to Urantia Book readers as the “Sleeping Subject.”
-Information provided by the revelators ([UB 110:5.7](/en/The_Urantia_Book/110#p5_7)) indicates that this chosen subject was asleep and without any consciousness of proceedings whenever he was operating as an agent of communication.
+Information provided by the revelators (<a id="a45_182"></a>[UB 110:5.7](/en/The_Urantia_Book/110#p5_7)) indicates that this chosen subject was asleep and without any consciousness of proceedings whenever he was operating as an agent of communication.
 Moreover, he was cooperative about being used in this way when required.

-> The Kingdom of God is within you, but faith—and faith alone—will pass you through its portals. (sep.
-[UB 140:1.4](/en/The_Urantia_Book/140#p1_4))
+> The Kingdom of God is within you, but faith—and faith alone—will pass you through its portals. (sep. <a id="a47_103"></a>[UB 140:1.4](/en/The_Urantia_Book/140#p1_4))

 ## Choice of the Sadlers